venkat-sia/techdocuments/KB/enable_store_group_ws.md

-TC metrics in source and preferred currency
+TC metrics in source and preferred currency (Basic Use Case)
 ---

 **Problem**